aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 ## Error-handling

-You configure how your schedule handles failures, when EventBridge Scheduler is unable to deliver an event successfully to a target, by using two primary mechanisms: a retry policy, and a dead-letter queue (DLQ).
+You can configure how your schedule handles failures, when EventBridge Scheduler is unable to deliver an event successfully to a target, by using two primary mechanisms: a retry policy, and a dead-letter queue (DLQ).

 A retry policy determines the number of times EventBridge Scheduler must retry a failed event, and how long